 When using a hot box, it's important to follow the manufacturer's instructions to the letter, making sure to pay attention to everything from heat sources to proper ventilation.
 Not doing so could result in fires or damage to your belongings.
 The same goes for using your dryer to kill bed bugs: Make sure items are dryer safe before attempting this method.

 Will steam kill bed bugs?

 Technically, yes.
 Steam is another form of heat that can help kill adult bed bugs along with their larvae and eggs.
-However, the types of steamers that most people have access to (carpet cleaners or clothes steamers) don't reach high enough temperatures to effectively kill bed bugs, which is why it is important to look to a bed bug control expert, as they have access to professional-grade equipment that is more effective.
+However, the types of steamers that most people have access to (carpet cleaners or clothes steamers) don't reach high enough temperatures to effectively kill bed bugs, which is why it is important to look to a bed bug control expert.
+A professional will implement the best ways to get rid of bed bugs, as they have access to professional-grade equipment that is more effective.

 What should I do if I think I have bed bugs?

 Bed bugs are notoriously difficult to get rid of.
 If you think you have bed bugs in your home, don't wait to contact a bed bug control professional.
-An experienced Terminix® technician can evaluate your home and help determine the best course of treatment to help kill bed bugs.
+An experienced Terminix® technician can evaluate your home and help determine the best way to help get rid of bed bugs.